Take a Course Pass/Not Pass (P/N)

 P/N Option may not be used to satisfy WCAS Distribution Requirements.

 P/N Option may not be used for foreign language classes taken toward meeting the WCAS foreign language requirement.

-P/N Option may not be used for required major or related classes.
+P/N Option may not be used for required major, minor, or related classes.